ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 Lastly, see the TODOs in the launch script for any additional variables to set.

+### App Invocation Shell Variables ###

-If you need to run the _ai_-version of the workflow, there is an addtional shell variable to set:
+If you need to run the _ai_-version of the workflow, there are two additional shell variables to set:

 * `SCRIPT_FILE` - the path to the bash script that is used to launch the python benchmark runner code (e.g. `scripts/run_model.sh`).
+* `LOG_SCRIPT_FILE` - the path to the bash script that is used to launch the python logging code code.
+By default these scripts are in the `Supervisor/workflows/common/sh` directory as they can be shared among the different workflows.
+See for example `Supervisor/workflows/common/sh/run_logger.sh`

-Running the *workflow script*:
+### Running the *workflow script* ###

 The workflow is executed by running the launch script and passing it an 'experiment id', i.e., `swift/workflow.sh <EXPID>` where `EXPID` is the experiment ID (provide any token you want).
-The workflow output, various swift related files, and the `final_res.Rds` file will be written into a `P3B1_mlrMBO/experiments/X` directory where X is the experiment id.
+The workflow output, various swift related files, and the `final_res.Rds` file will be written into a `p3b1_mlrMBO/experiments/X` directory where X is the experiment id.
 A copy of the launch script that was used to launch the workflow will also be written to this directory.